jarusso/talent-match-app/README.md

 ```

-And for the detailed full result, we form the HTML response using a hidded div, connected to an anchor to toggle the show/hide
+And for the detailed full result, we form the HTML response using a hidden div, connected to an anchor tag to toggle the show/hide

 ```
 var data = htmlData;